Hire in Finland

 Benefits to the Employee in Finland

-According to Finnish law, an employer is obligated to provide statutory Social Security coverage for its employees in Finland.
+According to Finnish law, an employer is obligated to provide statutory social security coverage for its employees in Finland.
 Contributions are paid by the employer and the employee’s share is deducted when paying the salary.
-Part of social security in Finland is provided through statutory insurance.
+Part of social security in Finland is provided to an employee through statutory insurance.
 The statutory social insurance contributions in Finland are:

-The following benefits are often granted to Finnish employees:
+The following supplementary benefits are often granted to Finnish employees: